doof-lang/blob/README.md

 Binary data serialization and deserialization.
 Provides `BlobBuilder` for writing typed values into a byte buffer and `BlobReader` for reading them back, with configurable byte-order (endianness).

+## Documentation

+- [Guide and API reference](docs/API.md) explains byte order, cursor behavior, text encodings, lossy conversion, and the builder/reader API.
+- Tests can be run with `doof test blob`.

 ## Usage

 ```doof